What identification will I have to show at the test center?

 Acceptable forms of identification:

-- Your first and last names, which must match the names you used when you registered for the ACT.
+- Your first and last names must match the ticket.

 You will not be admitted if you present any forms of ID other than those listed as acceptable.